docker/docs/ee/ucp/admin/install/plan-installation.md

 ## Avoid IP range conflicts

+Swarm uses a default address pool for its overlay networks that is `10.0.0.0/16`.
+If this conflicts with your current networks, please use a custom IP address pool by specifying `--default-address-pool` during [Swarm initialization](../../../../engine/swarm/swarm-mode.md).
+Currently, the UCP installation process does not support this flag.
+To deploy with a custom IP pool Swarm must first be installed using this flag and UCP must be installed on top of it.

-The default Kubernetes cluster IP pool for the pods is `192.168.0.0/16`.
+Kubernetes uses a default cluster IP pool for pods that is `192.168.0.0/16`.
 If it conflicts with your current networks, please use a custom IP pool by specifying `--pod-cidr` during UCP installation.

 ## Time synchronization